 What is absenteeism?
 A definition

-Let’s start with a definition of absenteeism in the workplace.
+Let’s start with a definition of absenteeism in the workplace, or employee absenteeism.
 Absenteeism is any failure to report for or remain at work as scheduled, regardless of the reason (Cascio & Boudreau, 2015).
 This is usually unplanned, for example, when someone falls ill, but can also be planned, for example during a strike or willful absence.
 The key to this definition is that the person was scheduled to work.
 This means that absenteeism does not include vacation, personal leave, jury-duty leave, or other reasons.
 Commonly used synonyms of absenteeism include absence, sickness, skipping, or taking leave.

 Absenteeism in the workplace is most commonly measured using an absenteeism rate.
 This rate is the number of absent days divided by the number of available workdays in a given period.
 This absenteeism rate is a key HR indicator.
 For example, excessive absenteeism can indicate problems within the workforce or organizational culture.

 The impact of absenteeism in the workplace

 Absenteeism can have a severe impact on the workplace.
 The Center for Disease Control and Prevention (CDC) reports that absenteeism in the U.S. costs employers $225.8 billion annually in productivity losses.
 This is $1.685 per employee.

 Research by the European Foundation for the Improvement of Living and Working Conditions estimated that the cost of absenteeism in the workplace could reach around 2.5% of GDP in Europe.
 This would add up to a total cost of absenteeism of $470 billion in the European Union alone, more than doubling that of the United States.